joncatchy/sample-image-skills/amazon-label-skill/README.md

 ## Prerequisites
 Make sure to have an AWS account
 Make sure to sign up for a Box Developer account and prepare your app for Box skills.
 See our developer documentation for more guidance.
-Ensure that you have given your AWS user who will be executing the skill access to the Rekognition services
+Ensure that you have given your AWS identity who will be executing the skill access to the Rekognition services

-    You can find these settings in the Identity Access Managment (IAM) portal in the AWS console The permissions for this user should look similar to the code below to ensure access to Rekognition has been granted
+You can find these settings in the Identity Access Managment (IAM) portal in the AWS console The permissions for this user should look similar to the code below to ensure access to Rekognition has been granted.
     ```
     {
     "Version": "2012-10-17",